antonov256/rarity-check/README.md

 This project is about rarity items

 ## Build
-Build from sources with Gradle:
+1. Build from sources with Gradle:
 ```
 ./gradlew clean build
 ```
+A produced jar will be in build/libs

-Docker build image:
+2. Docker build image:
 ```
 docker build . --tag rarity_check
 ```